SandyRodger/launch_school_books/http_book.md

 - It still works to type an IP address directly into the address bar.
 - DNS databases are stored on computers called DNS servers.
 - There is a huge global hierarchical network of DNS servers.
 No single one contains the whole database.
 - If a DNS server does not contain the address it passes the request up the chain to the next DNS server.
-Eventually the address will be found in a DNS database and the coresponding IP address will be used to receive the request.
+Eventually the address will be found in a DNS database and the corresponding IP address will be used to receive the request.
 - A typical interaction with the internet could look like this:
   - type a URL into the address bar
   - The browser creates a HTTP request, which is packaged up and sent to your device's network interface.